MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Experiments

-To demonstrate the significance of applying large-scale foundation pre-trained models in few-shot action recognition, significantly reducing the number of training tasks and dramatically improving recognition accuracy.
-We conduct experiments on SSv2-Small, Kinetics in the 5-way 1-shot task to compare the number of training tasks and accuracy among different methods.
-The visual encoder is ViT-B/32 and MA-CLIP's temporal alignment metric is OTAM.
-As shown in Tab.~\ref{Num}, using the ViT/B-32 model, our MA-CLIP achieves at least a 15\% improvement in accuracy compared to other methods that use ImageNet pre-training, while the number of training tasks is only one-fourth of theirs on SSv2-Small.
-Similarly, on Kinetics, our MA-CLIP achieves at least a 10\% improvement in accuracy while the number of training tasks is only one-tenth of other methods.
+To demonstrate the rapid convergence of our approach during training in FSAR (\textit{i.e.}, the rapid adaptability to transfer between different tasks), we conduct experiments on SSv2-Small and Kinetics in the 5-way 1-shot task to compare the number of training tasks and accuracy among different methods.
+Our visual encoder is CLIP-ViT/B-32, and MA-FSAR's temporal alignment metric is OTAM.
+As shown in Tab.~\ref{Num}, our MA-FSAR achieves at least a 15\% improvement in accuracy compared to other methods that use ImageNet pre-training, while the number of training tasks is only one-fourth of theirs on SSv2-Small.
+Similarly, on Kinetics, our MA-FSAR achieves at least a 10\% improvement in accuracy while the number of training tasks is only one-tenth of other methods.
 Based on the above results, applying large-scale foundation models to few-shot recognition is necessary.